valinsky/blog/content/posts/mocking.md

     assert f"{e.value}" == reason
 ```

-For this scenario we want our `get_github_user` function to raise an exception.
+For this scenario, we want `get_github_user` to raise an exception.
 To achieve this, we configure our mock with a `status_code` != 200 and a `reason` property.
-We then assert that our function raises an exception via `pytest.raises` and ensure the exception message is correct.
-Running `pytest test.py` now should display both tests passing.
+We then assert that the exception was raised via `pytest.raises` and ensure the exception message is correct.
+If you run `pytest test.py` now you should see both tests passing.

 ### Diving deeper

-Let's explore what happens with our mocks behind the scenes.
+Let's actually look at our mocks behind the scenes.
 We can add a breakpoint in our `get_github_user` function right after `requests.get` and run the first test.

 ``` python
 ...